TheSkyentist/GELATO/README.md

 ------------
 * README.md

   Here you are!
-The documenation for HQUAILS.
+The documentation for HQUAILS.

 * run_HQUAILS_single.py